Where Does Burbank's Power Come From?

 Tieton Hydroelectric, Washington

-The Tieton hydroelectric project is located on the Tieton River near Yakima in eastern Washington.
+The Tieton hydroelectric project is located on the Tieton River near Yakima in Washington.
 Hydroelectric plants harness the power of moving water to spin turbines, these turbines then spin generators, which are used to produce electricity.

 Hoover Dam, Arizona